Introduction -renting as a contractor

 - First, when you are renting a property as a UK contractor, the place where you are staying in must not be your permanent place of residence.
 If a contractor lives in the property, they cannot claim this i.e., it should be a temporary residence that they only stay in while they are working at the worksite.

-- Secondly, when you are renting a house or flat on contract you must continue to have your primary residence whilst claiming temporary work accommodation.
+- Secondly, when renting a house or flat on contract you must continue to have your primary residence whilst claiming temporary work accommodation.

-- The worksite and property you are staying in should not be close to your permanent residence.
+- The worksite and property that you stay in and pay rent for should not be close to your permanent residence.

 If you meet the above criteria while renting property on contract, you can claim the cost of a contractor rental property near your new work site.